Black Emanuelle: Emanuelle films by Joe D'Amato

 Emanuelle in Bangkok that stars Laura Gemser as the journalist lead character 'Emanuelle' of the first Black Emanuelle film has the original Italian title of Emanuelle nera - Orient Reportage and is considered a genuine sequel directed by Joe D'Amato.
-The later D'Amato sequels that all have the same lead character but do not use the word nera (black) in their titles are noted to feature scenes of extreme violence and depravity (one controversial scene in Emanuelle in America shows a naked woman masturbating a horse).
+The later D'Amato sequels that all have the same lead character, but do not use the word nera (black) in their titles, are noted to feature scenes of extreme violence and depravity (one controversial scene in Emanuelle in America shows a nude woman manually stimulating a horse).